-When mounted to Amazon EC2 instances, an Amazon EFS file system provides a standard file system interface and file system access semantics, allowing you to seamlessly integrate Amazon EFS with your existing applications and tools.
+When mounted on Amazon EC2 instances, an Amazon EFS file system provides a standard file system interface and file system access semantics, allowing you to seamlessly integrate Amazon EFS with your existing applications and tools.
 Multiple Amazon EC2 instances can access an Amazon EFS file system at the same time, allowing Amazon EFS to provide a common data source for workloads and applications running on more than one Amazon EC2 instance.

-It’s designed for high availability and durability, and provides performance for a broad spectrum of workloads and applications, including Big Data and analytics, media processing workflows, content management, web serving, and home directories.
+Amazon EFS is designed for high availability and durability, and provides performance for a broad spectrum of workloads and applications, including Big Data and analytics, media processing workflows, content management, web serving, and home directories.

 Amazon EFS provides a file system interface (using standard operating system file I/O APIs) and file system access semantics (such as strong data consistency and file locking).
 Amazon EC2 instances mount Amazon EFS file systems via the NFSv4.1 protocol, using standard operating system mount commands.
 You can also mount Amazon EFS file systems on your on-premises datacenter servers via the NFSv4.1 protocol when connected to your Amazon VPC with AWS Direct Connect.

 Amazon EFS automatically and instantly scales your file system storage capacity up or down as you add or remove files without disrupting your applications, giving you just the storage you need while reducing time-consuming administration tasks.